Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Upper continuity bounds for

-This function should be maximized under the conditions $0\leq x_i$, $0\leq y_j$ and (\ref{xycond}), which define a simplex.
+Possible values of the variables $x_{i}$ and $y_{j}$ correspond to interior points of the simplex defined by the conditions $0\leq{x}_{i}$, $0\leq{y}_{j}$ and (\ref{xycond}).
 Recall that the global maximum of a convex function relative to a convex set is reached at one of the extreme points of that set \cite{rockaf}.
-Hence the maximum of $F(x_i,y_j)$ is equal to the right-hand side of (\ref{obon1}) and reached, when one of the $x_i$'s and one of the $y_j$'s are equal to $\tau$ and other are all zero.
+Hence the maximal value of $F(x_{i},y_{j})$ on the simplex is equal to the right-hand side of (\ref{obon1}).
+It is reached when one of the $x_{i}$'s and one of the $y_{j}$'s are equal to $\tau$ and other are all zero.
+Of course, values of $F(x_{i},y_{j})$ in the interior points of the simplex do not exceed this maximum.
+If some of the $\delta_{j}$'s are zero then the question is actually reduced to the above reasons, but with diminished $n$.